jjfumero/jjfumero.github.io/_posts/2022-09-01-tornadovm-internals.md

 - Developers can use internal TornadoVM APIs to interact with the JIT compiler and the runtime system.
 - The internal APIs are designed using a microkernel software architecture.
 - This post shows how to use the internal APIs to interact directly with the TornadoVM JIT compiler interface and runtime system.
-- This post targets system programmers that want to know more details about how to TornadoVM JIT compiler and runtime works.
+- This post targets system programmers that want to know more details about how to TornadoVM JIT compiler and runtime work.

 [TornadoVM](https://github.com/beehive-lab/TornadoVM) is a Java parallel programming framework that allows developers to accelerate applications by transparently using heterogeneous hardware (e.g., GPUs, multi-core CPUs, and FPGAs).